 Bach flower remedies are often so diluted that they contain little or no detectable amounts of active ingredients.
 Similar to homeopathic preparations, they aren't expected to have beneficial drug-like effects or safety concerns.
 There are 38 different remedies.

-People use Bach flower remedies for conditions such as depression, anxiety, carpal tunnel syndrome, attention deficit-hyperactivity disorder (ADHD), and many others, but there is no good scientific evidence to support these uses.
+People use Bach flower remedies for anxiety, depression, ADHD, pain, and many other conditions, but there is no good scientific evidence to support these uses.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.